-As a company we operate two separate payrolls; retail employees are paid four-weekly and all other employees are paid monthly.
+As a company we operate two separate payrolls; retail employees are paid 4-weekly and all other employees are paid monthly.
 With any salary increases being in place from 1st April each year, the pay period for retail staff includes pay that is pre and post pay review, whereas the pay period for all other colleagues is post pay review.
 With the majority of the retail workforce being women, this has a negative effect on the gender pay gap.
 This negative effect is particularly pronounced this year because the business opted to replace its main bonus scheme from 1st April 2024 with a commensurate increase in basic pay.
-The hourly pay calculation for gender pay gap reporting for the rest of the business will fully reflect this increase in basic pay whereas the hourly pay calculation for retail staff will only partially reflect this.
+The hourly pay calculation for gender pay gap reporting for the retail staff will only partially reflect this.